vnvo/prensio/README.md

 # Prensio
 Is a simple yet flexible [Change Data Capture](https://en.wikipedia.org/wiki/Change_data_capture) (CDC) tool.
-This tool collects mysql changes, runs a user supplied transformation logic on them and pushes them into kafka.
+This tool collects mysql changes (insert, update, delete), runs a user supplied transformation logic on them and writes the result into kafka.
 This tool is inspired by go-mysql-elasticsearch and debezium.

 ## Status: WIP